StarfishStorage/redash-email/README.md

 -----------

-Dashboards are rendered by enabling a share link, but Redash does not allow dashboards with text parameters to be shared.
-Hence all parameters must be a dropdown list, number or date.
+Dashboards are rendered by enabling a share link, but Redash does not allow dashboards with Text parameters to be shared.
+All parameters must be a Text Pattern, Number, Dropdown List, or Date.